Hello everyone!

 - Tip: in the "Saved Sessions" field, give the connection a name (e.g.,

-vm-azure) and click "Save" — this way you don't have to type the IP every time. - Click "Open".
+vm-azure) and click "Save" — this way you don't need to type the IP every time. - Click "Open".

-- On the first connection, PuTTY displays a warning about the server's key — click "Accept".
+- On the first connection, PuTTY displays a warning about the server key — click "Accept".
 This is normal and expected.

 - In the black window that opens, type your username (the one you created in Azure) and press Enter.

-- Type your password — the characters do not appear on the screen as you type, this is intentional — and press Enter.
+- Type your password — the characters do not appear on the screen while you type, this is intentional — and press Enter.

 You are inside the VM!
 The terminal will display something like your_user@vm-debian-web:~$, confirming the successful connection.

-If you use mRemoteNG, the connection screen will look like this:
+If you are using mRemoteNG, the connection screen will look like this:

 On Linux, macOS, and Windows 10/11 (PowerShell or Windows Terminal), SSH is already available without needing to install anything.
-Open the terminal and execute:
+Open the terminal and run:

 ssh seu_usuario@IP_PUBLICO_DA_VM